← Blog

 7. Sort by yield descending — review from highest yield downward

 The output is a shortlist of the highest-yielding stocks that pass quality and sustainability filters — the starting point for dividend portfolio construction, not the end.
+You can apply this exact filter combination in ScreenerHero's dividend strategy screener without creating an account.

 The dividend growth screen: compounding income